 Four centuries as a regional capital.

 The Ottoman Empire further solidified Aleppo's role as a regional capital.
-During this period, the city saw the construction of numerous khans, mosques, and hammams, many of which contributed to its designation as an UNESCO World Heritage site.
+In this timeframe, the city saw the construction of numerous khans, mosques, and hammams, many of which contributed to its designation as an UNESCO World Heritage site.

 The 20th and 21st centuries presented new challenges, culminating in the recent conflict that inflicted severe damage upon its historic core and modern infrastructure.